c. Frog's Head - the Arch Rock Climbing

 You can comfortably fit 4 on the arch.
 Safely too...

-BETA PHOTO: Baby / Easy O approach trail
+BETA PHOTO: Baby / Easy O approach trail.
+The next trail is S...

 The high climber in yellow is on City Lights.
 The ...